-- using a set prioritising criteria to ensure consistency, over 200 of these sites were identified and have either been visited or will receive more urgent attention
+- over 200 sites requiring urgent attention were identified and have either been visited or will receive more urgent attention.

 - 345 sites have evidence of stockpiles.

-- 310 on-site inspections across 123 sites have been carried out
+- 358 on-site inspections across 128 sites have been carried out.

 - 84 remedial notices and 14 sanctions have been issued.